 The performance of SMS marketing speaks for itself.
-Up to 98% percent of text messages from brands are opened by recipients and response rates are higher than any other marketing medium.
+Up to 98% percent of text messages from brands open up by recipients!
+And response rates are higher than any other marketing medium.
 Reports indicate that 43% of consumers are more likely to make a purchase when SMS is part of the shopping experience.

-Essentially, we?re addicted to our smartphones and all the goodie bag of highs it offers.
+Essentially, we’re addicts to our smartphones and all the goodie bag of highs it offers.
 The online world has become an essential part of every day life.
-Social media apps are addictive, instant information is instant gratification and being able to contact friends from anywhere is convenience we can?t live without.
+Social media apps are addictive, instant information is instant gratification and being able to contact friends from anywhere is convenience we can’t live without.

 What makes SMS marketing so successful?

 Texting is so popular because people need some form of gratification to help us survive on an emotional level.
-When we are starved of emotional rewards from work, relationships or past times, we need to find a fix from somewhere else.
+When we starve of emotional rewards from work, relationships or past times, we need to find a fix from somewhere else.
 So we turn to the digital realm.

-Dopamine determines behaviour and actively makes us seek gratification.
-Essentially, dopamine is the driver of addictive behaviour.
+Dopamine determines behavior and actively makes us seek gratification.
+Essentially, dopamine is the driver of addictive behavior.
 The neurotransmitter that rewards us with satisfaction is opioid which works alongside dopamine.
-Once the gratification is satisfied, we stop looking for gratification.
+Once the gratification fills with satisfaction, we stop looking for gratification.

 Furthermore, dopamine makes us curious.
-Because text messages are typically associated with rewards we just can?t resist opening an SMS.
+Because text messages typically associate with rewards we just can’t resist opening an SMS.
 This is why SMS marketing is so effective.
 Marketers that are successful in raising curiosity or pulling the emotional strings of desire can therefore find significant advantages in mobile marketing platforms.